Can I Bring a Heating Pad on a Plane? Yes! TSA and Custom Rules

 TSA does not impose specific size limits for heating pads, but they must fit comfortably in your carry-on bag and comply with airline size restrictions for carry-on luggage.

 Possibly.
-TSA agents may request you to remove the heating pad for separate screening, especially if it has wires or electrical components.
-Be prepared to comply with any additional screening requirements.
+TSA agents may request you to remove the heating pad for separate screening, especially if it has wires, batteries or electrical components.

 7.5 How do you declare a heating pad at customs?